The 6 best alternatives to Toptal|Sites similar to Toptal

 For Businesses

 In terms of pricing, you’ll have to pay 3% of the winning bid to the platform in addition to the freelancer’s rates.
-You also need to be careful, if there are any additional tasks which require more payments you will also have to pay a 3% fee for those.
+Be careful.
+If any additional tasks require more payments, you pay an additional 3% fee.

-One of the big advantages for businesses is that Freelancer is a safe platform known to have fewer scams.
-Since businesses are the ones deciding who they hire to work with, they can choose after inspecting the freelancer’s profile.
+One of the advantages for businesses is that Freelancer is a safe platform with fewer scams.
+Since businesses decide who they hire to work with, they can choose after inspecting the freelancer’s profile.
 It’s a great way to make sure you hire the person you’re the most comfortable working with.
-The only downside is that you can only hire people bidding on your project so if you don’t like the options presented to you, it may lead to a difficult decision.
+The only downside is that you can only hire people bidding on your project, so if you don’t like the options presented, it may lead to a difficult decision.

 5. Guru

-This Toptal alternative is known to be professional and focus more on business services and needs like Freelancer.
+This Toptal alternative is known to be professional and more focused on business services and needs, like Freelancer.
 They only offer professional services.
 One of their main strengths is some of the lowest transaction fees on the market.
 The websites also look similar.
 So if you liked Freelancer, but want to change because you had a bad experience with them.
-This might be the right alternative for you.
+This might be the best alternative for you.

 For Freelancers

-The pricing on Guru is based on monthly memberships that allow freelancers to bid on more jobs similarly to Freelancer.
+The pricing on Guru depends on a monthly membership that allows freelancers to bid on more jobs like Freelancer.
 This bidding system and pricing approach can be frustrating for freelancers because they can be disadvantageous.
 Imagine being a professional but being outbid for jobs by someone with less experience who has more money to spend to rank higher.

 For businesses

-You’ll get many freelancers who bid on your job posting so you’re sure to find at least one freelancer who can get the job done.
-But this system can also be restrictive as you have a limited number of freelancers to choose from.
+You’ll get many freelancers who bid on your job posting, so you’re sure to find at least one freelancer who can get the job done.
+However, this system can also be restrictive as you have a limited number of freelancers to choose from.

 In terms of pricing, Guru’s 2.9% handling fee per invoice is reasonable and most likely one of the cheapest fees for freelance marketplaces.